 With the successful completion of the UTeach Access program requirements, you will:

-- Be guaranteed admission to the College of Natural Science as a biology, chemistry, mathematics, or physics major in the UTeach Program.
-Students are not encouraged to pursue this program if their major of interest is not one of these areas.
+- Be eligible for coordinated transfer admission to the College of Natural Sciences as a biology, chemistry, mathematics, or physics major in the UTeach program.
+Students are not encouraged to pursue this program if their intended major is not in one of these areas.

-- Begin your next year at UT Austin with sophomore status or higher, having completed 24 or more hours of transferable coursework to support on-time graduation.
+- Begin your next year at UT Austin with sophomore standing or higher, having completed 24 or more hours of transferable coursework to support on-time graduation.

 - Gain the skills, experience, and credentials necessary for a career as a middle or high school STEM teacher upon graduation.